 - Oat bran

 Nuts and seeds

 Don’t let their size fool you.
 Nuts and seeds match (and sometimes exceed) foods from all other groups when it comes to nutrition.
 Topping the list are:

 - Pumpkin seeds

 For some people, legumes may be difficult to digest, but for those who are comfortable eating them, they are a powerful ingredient for daily meals.
-Legumes offers fiber, high protein, carbohydrates and a number of vitamins and minerals.
+Legumes offer fiber, high protein, carbohydrates and several vitamins and minerals.
 The ideal legumes to consume are:

 - Soy and all related products

 Like vegetables, fruits are nutritional powerhouses.
 Of all fruit varieties, berries and citrus fruits offer the greatest health benefits.
 Try to add the following to your meals every day: